 The child attends for 0% - 89.9% of the time.

-At Castle View Academy we reward pupils who attend the Academy each day and whose attendance is improving.
+At Castle View Academy, we reward students who attend the Academy each day and whose attendance is improving.
 Students are also rewarded for good punctuality.

 If you are concerned about this new ‘Focus on Attendance’, there are important steps that you can take:

 - Ensure your child attends every day, on time, equipped and ready to learn.
-Lesson time begins at xxam and students should be in the building by xxam.
+The school day begins at 8:30am and students should be in the building by this time.
 Students arriving after 9am may be marked absent and will require an explanatory note or the absence will remain un-authorised.